-The Company continues seeking new acquisition targets so as to increase its resource base.
+The Company has recently announced new acquisitions and will continue to assess targets so as to increase its resource base.
 Additional capital may be required from time to time to fund such acquisitions and development in order to fulfill its business strategy.
 The additional capital may come from public markets, debt financing and cash flows generated from current production, which are largely influenced by integrated world and regional economies which are out of the Company's control.
 Management has successfully mitigated those risks in the past through exercise of due care, experience and knowledge; however, those factors do not guarantee such risks will be successfully mitigated into the future.